-Case IH is adding new features to the AFS Connect service, some are available now, and more is to come (see video at the end of this blog).
+Case IH is adding new features to the AFS Connect service, some are available now, and more is to come.
 It's exciting as data gathering and field telematics make it easier to manage and monitor equipment at work.
 There's nothing quite like looking at what an actual tractor is doing in a field in Arizona when you're sitting in an office in Minnesota (yes we did that).

 Yet another part of the conversation was a look at the results of some survey work Case IH did in taking a deeper look at how farmers view the data they collect, and how it's handled by different providers.

 Danford shared the results of a January study of farmers that showed some interesting conclusions.
 In the January survey of 331 respondents just over one-fifth believe their supplier owns the data from their system, or they don't know who owns the data.
 Most respondents - 80% - want to own their data and decide who gets access.
 As far as sharing is concerned, most respondents of that survey don't want the government to have access or farmers in the area to see their data; and there appeared to be some confusion over the different types of data being collected - machine, agronomic or personal.
 These are different data types.

 After seeing the results of the broader research Danford explains that Case IH wanted to go deeper so the company reached out to 22 farmers with a wide-ranging set of backgrounds, farm sizes and types and conducted an interesting in-depth survey technique.

 "The survey tool would show each of the farmers other farmers' answers, but only when they answered a question themselves," Danford explains.
 This open-platform survey allowed for interaction on different questions and topics revolving around data ownership.
 The online-forum was a two day event for those participating.
 It was a type of digital focus group.

 And there are some broad conclusions from this conversation.